Leavening

 Poison

 One of the papers I look at each morning is the Frankfurter Allgemeine Zeitung, a good old-fashioned continental broadsheet with a deserved reputation for serious, well-researched journalism.
 Even here one senses a change of tonality these days.
 I have been struck to find, over little more than 48 hours, three front-page headlines that cry out: ‘Poison!’
 The contexts were various, applying first to a political party (the AfD), then to the culture of victimisation, then to Platform X. The matters in hand are causes for concern, that is true.
 But what does it do to public discourse when bastions of measured analysis yield routinely to hyperbole?
 What does it say about journalism that such easy recourse is had to the semantic register of toxins?
-It goes my competence to attempt the psychoanalysis of a newspaper.
+It goes beyond my competence to attempt the psychoanalysis of a newspaper.
 But it seems to me these questions are worth asking.
 The task of the press is surely to articulate problems so that these can be addressed, not just to cry wolf.

 Creating Order